-With no thrill element to speak off and no attempt to elicit real fear or horror, how can this ride be so utterly terrifying?
-How does it leave so many needing therapy and not daring to enter another theme park again when all the ride consists of is a pleasant boat ride.
+With no thrill element to speak of and no attempt to elicit real fear or horror, how can this ride be so utterly terrifying?
+How does it leave so many needing therapy, not daring to enter another theme park again, when all the ride consists of is a pleasant boat ride.
 Read on in our It’s a Small World Review!
 See if you have the courage to face the Ultimate Fear Ride!

 - Location – Disneyland Park – Fantasyland